arjunmehta/node-georedis/README.md

 ```

 ### Multiple Sets
-If you have different sets of coordinates, you can store and query them separately by creating adding a new set.
+If you have different sets of coordinates, you can store and query them separately by adding a new set.

 #### Create Sets
 ```javascript